h-aryan/Netflix-Sign-Page-Clone/README.md

 # Netflix-Clone
-A Netflix sign in page clone
+A Netflix sign in page clone.
 The Background Image takes few seconds to load.